ducknext/downloadpodcast/README.md

 The script uses RSS feed link to find the most recent videos for a channel.

 If there is a new channel added to the list then on the first run with this new channel the script will save all video IDs as already downloaded without downloading them.
-It goes with the assumption that you are up to date with the channel and want to download only new videos.
+It goes with the assumption that the user is up to date with the channel and wants to download only the new videos.

-On every next run it will download those videos which hasn't been downloaded already.
+On every next run it will download only those videos which hasn't been downloaded already.

-You will need `ffmpeg` to convert to mp3 format.
-For Linux:
+For the script to succesfully convert to mp3 `ffmpeg` is needed.
+For Linux Ubuntu:

 ```
 sudo apt install ffmpeg